 - Check the outside water inlet connection: remove the filter screen and push and hold the valve open until you see antifreeze, then replace the filter

-- Now pour a cup of antifreeze down each drain, and a couple cups into the toilet, flushing into the black tank
+- Now pour a cup of antifreeze down each drain, and a couple of cups into the toilet, flushing into the black tank

 - Close your faucets